pulumi/docs/content/docs/guides/self-hosted/api.md

 ##### Migrations

-The database migrations are configurable to enable connections to the database over TLS.
-If you are intending to connect to the database over TLS to run the migrations the following environment variable must be set in order to enable this.
-If this variable is set connections to the database will be establised over TLS, otherwise connections will default to not using TLS.
+The database migrations container is configurable to enable connections to the database over TLS.
+To use TLS, the following environment variable must be set.
+The default is to not use TLS.

 | Variable Name            | Description                                                                                                   |
 |--------------------------|---------------------------------------------------------------------------------------------------------------|